-Use the Library Catalog to locate books and periodicals on your topic.
+Use the Library Catalog to locate books, eBooks, audio-visual items and periodicals on your topic.

 From the Library Website, choose Article Databases from the Find box; then, choose Subject List; then, choose Social Issues & Opinions.
 If you are accessing the databases from home, use the barcode number on the back of your college ID to log in.